YinLiLin/hibayes/README.md

 ```
 From ```ldm1``` to ```ldm4```, the memory cost less, but the model stability of *```sbayes```* would be worse.

-#### Step2 fit SBayes model
+#### Step2: fit SBayes model
-if the order of SNPs in LD variance-covariance matrix is not consistent with the order in summary data file, prior adjusting is necessary.
+If the order of SNPs in LD variance-covariance matrix is not consistent with the order in summary data file, prior adjusting is necessary.
 ```r
 > sumstat_path = system.file("extdata", "geno.ma", package = "hibayes")
 > sumstat = read.table(sumstat_path, header=TRUE)